VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.14.1v2 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for
+If the organisation uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#msdefender12v1), which include spam filtering.